mykhalov/companies-browser/README.md

   become tedious, so the endpoint could be updated to use GraphQL instead.
 - UI: lazy-loading rows behind the fold (i.e. infinite scrolling) can improve the perceived performance.
+- UI: loading and empty states would help.